UV Cure: American Ultraviolet Cool Cure and Open Cure 365 nm LED UV Exposure Tools

 - Complete the process to become a lab member of SNSF and follow the instructions to activate a Badger account.

 - Complete the process to become a Flexible Cleanroom user.

-- Contact Tom Carver to be qualified to use this machine.
+- Contact Tom Carver to be qualified to use either machine.